jeffreykegler/hoonlint/misc/whitespace.md

         ==
 ```

+Each runstep line is a row and the runsteps are siloed
+in lexical order from left to right,
+so that the `n`'th runstep of a runstep line goes into
+the `n`'th silo.

 ### Running-inherited inter-line alignment

-If a runstep is a hoon, the runechildren of a fixed-arity hoon
+If a runstep is a fixed-arity hoon,
+the runechildren of a fixed-arity hoon
 may have a **running-inherited** inter-line alignment.
-[ Describe row-silo ]
 Within a running,
 the running-inherited inter-line alignment of a runechild
 is determined by the silo of the runechild.
+A running should not have both running-inherited and runestep
+alignment.

-From `sys/hoon.hoon', lines 5303-5308.
+*From `sys/hoon.hoon', lines 5303-5308:*
 ```
     :~  :-  ['a' 'z']  (cook |=(a/@ta [%$ %tas a]) sym)
         :-  ['0' '9']  (stag %$ bisk)